mmport80/JavascriptFinanceBook/manuscript/chapter07.md

 The first input is the file's name.
 The second is the 'callback' function used to process the data after parsing.
 We just send the data over to our `postBox`.

-Doing the same again 'fills' the postbox,
+Doing the same again with 2016 contracts 'fills' the postbox,

 ~~~~~~~~
 d3.csv(